The Magi and the Christmas

 leading light.
 Then it takes on the character of either a spotlight shining down

 on Jesus or something like a hovering light over Jesus.
-And apparently, no one
+And apparently, others

 seeing.
 There had been no discussion with Herod,